 It refers to flexibility in both the timing of the milking during the day, as well as the number of milkings in a week.
-The most common form of flexible milking is milking three times in two days (3-in-2) and ten milkings in seven days (10-in-7).
+The most common forms of flexible milking are milking three times in two days (3-in-2) and ten milkings in seven days (10-in-7).

 Is flexible milking right for you?

 Reasons for implementing 3-in-2 milking on your farm will be specific to your circumstances, so understanding your goals and assessing whether flexible milking will help you achieve them is key to success.

 What do farmers say about using flexible milking:

 "Using 3-in-2 during mid-late lactation gives us flexibility with rosters, and allows me to give staff leave over summer without needing extra cover"